PAPERS, PRE-PRINTS, REVIEWS

 PDF Abstract on Medline News and Views Supp.
 Info.
 Dorrestein lab

-seeking to manipulate molecules on the nanometre scale.
-Streptavidin is used so much in
+manipulate molecules on the nanometre scale.
+Streptavidin is used so much in biotechnology because of

 Targeting quantum dots to surface proteins in living cells with biotin ligase.